 (vi) The senior local commander or director of a hospital or laboratory determines that use of the purchase card is not appropriate or cost-effective.
 The Medical Prime Vendor Program and the DoD Medical Electronic Catalog Program are two examples where use of the purchase card may not be cost-effective.

-SUBPART 213.3--SIMPLIFIED ACQUISITION METHODS
+SUBPART 213.3 —SIMPLIFIED ACQUISITION METHODS

-(Revised September 19, 2014)

 213.301 Governmentwide commercial purchase card.

-Follow the procedures at for authorizing, establishing, and operating a Governmentwide commercial purchase card program.
+Follow the procedures at PGI 213.301 for authorizing, establishing, and operating a Governmentwide commercial purchase card program.

 (1) “United States,” as used in this section, means the 50 States and the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, Guam, American Samoa, Wake Island, Johnston Island, Canton Island, the outer Continental Shelf, and any other place subject to the jurisdiction of the United States (but not including leased bases).